Cats are great at communicating with us.

 Otherwise, your attempts to comfort them may only increase their anxiety.

-Though every cat will have a different response, most cats do not enjoy having their tail touched, even if it is intended as a sign of affection.
+Though every cat will have a different response, most cats do not enjoy having their tails touched, even if it is intended as a sign of affection.

-The majority of cats are protective about their tails and so may attack you if provoked.
+The majority of cats are protective about their tails and may attack you if provoked.

 Final Thoughts